OnkelTem/anki-dm-countries/README.md

 - Country

-The Croatian country names where in the original deck so it was ported here without any changes.
+The Croatian country names were in the original deck so it was ported here without any changes.

 ### More languages are welcome